pac4j/play-pac4j/README.md

   <img src="https://pac4j.github.io/pac4j/img/logo-play.png" width="50%" height="50%" />
 </p>

-The `play-pac4j` project is an **easy and powerful security library for Play framework** web applications which supports authentication and authorization, but also application logout and advanced features like CSRF protection.
+The `play-pac4j` project is an **easy and powerful security library for Play framework v2** web applications which supports authentication and authorization, but also application logout and advanced features like CSRF protection.
 It's available under the Apache 2 license and based on the [pac4j](https://github.com/pac4j/pac4j) library.

 Several versions of the library are available for the different versions of the Play framework and for the different languages: